3mmaRand/singlm/docs/two_way_anova_revisit.md

 # Two-way ANOVA revisited {#two-way-anova-revisit}

+In this chapter we turn our attention to designs with two categorical explanatory variables.
+We first use the familiar `aov()` function to carry out a two-way ANOVA and then use our understanding to help us interpret the output of `lm()`.
+We will also make predictions from the model and report on our results.

 ## Introduction to the example

 A group of amateur conchologists have collected live specimens of two species of rough periwinkle (intertidal, gastropod molluscs) from sites in northern England in the Spring (1) and Summer (2).
 Among other variables, they take a measure of the gut parasite load.
 Number of parasites is related to the number of parasites seen on a slide of gut contents and larger numbers indicate a higher parasite load.
 The data are in S [periwinkle.txt](data-raw/periwinkle.txt).